 - Changing the intended use of your device.
 If you want to market your existing device for a new purpose, the FDA needs to review it to ensure it’s safe and effective for that new application.

-The Three Types of 510(k) Submissions
+Breaking Down the 3 Types of 510(k) Submissions

 Getting your 510(k) submission right starts with choosing the correct pathway.
 The FDA doesn’t have a one-size-fits-all approach; instead, there are three distinct types of 510(k) submissions, each designed for a different scenario.
 Understanding which one applies to your medical device is the first major step in your regulatory strategy.
 Picking the wrong one can lead to delays and unnecessary questions from the FDA, so let’s break down your options to make sure you start on the right foot.